 Since intolerance is more likely to flourish in environments where human rights are not respected, responses to it must be grounded in respect for international human rights law, driven by the understanding that the rights to freedom of expression, freedom of religion or belief, and equality, are mutually dependent and reinforcing.
 Promoting inclusion, diversity and pluralism is the best prevention and response to intolerance: more speech is needed to tackle hate.

-This briefing, now in its Third Edition, explores how States and other stakeholders should respond to rising levels of intolerance and hate in societies in all parts of the world, by taking action on UN standards to promote inclusion, diversity and pluralism.
+This briefing, now in its Fourth Edition, explores how States and other stakeholders should respond to rising levels of intolerance and hate in societies in all parts of the world, by taking action on UN standards to promote inclusion, diversity and pluralism.

 Setting out the foundations of States’ international human rights law obligations for promoting inclusion, diversity and pluralism, as well as the numerous action plans and commitments in place to guide States, it shows how States and other actors can effectively tackle hate while promoting and protecting the mutually reinforcing rights to freedom of expression, freedom of religion or belief, and equality.
 These UN standards and commitments provide a means to tackle the growing phenomena of hate and intolerance, both for governments and civil society.

 Implementing these standards and engaging with relevant UN mechanisms is key to promoting inclusion, diversity and pluralism at the national and local levels.